jumaallan/trivago/README.md

 All the dependencies (external libraries) are defined in the single place - Gradle `buildSrc` folder.
 This approach allows to easily manage dependencies and use the same dependency version across all modules.

+## Some notable issues

+This sections mentions some of the issues that I have come across:

+- UI Tests fail on an Emulator running API 26 (Android 8), and are successful on an Emulator running API 29 (Android 10)

 ## License
 ```